-I understand that my appointment under the 9-Month Work Schedule is considered to be part-time and will provide me with reduced employee rights, benefits and salary.
-Appointments under 38 U.S.C.
-7405(a)(1) do not provide employees with job retention rights, grievance rights or appeal rights as it relates to separation.
-As a part-time employee I am employed at the will of the agency and my employment may be terminated from the Medical Center at any time without advance notice.
+will provide me with reduc 7405(a)(1) do not provide e relates to separation.
+As a ed employee rights, be employees with job ret part-time employee I a onth Work Schedule is considered to be part-time and enefits and salary.
+Appointments under 38 U.S.C. ention rights, grievance rights or appeal rights as it am employed at the will of the agency and my I Center at any time without advance notice.
+Signature Date

-Signature

-Date